titanfyp/titan-ci-tool/README.md

 2. **Configure Your API Settings**
    - Set up your API base URL as a GitHub secret or environment variable.

+3. **GitHub Token Authentication**
+   - The tool requires a GitHub token to allow the TITAN API to access your repository for analysis.
+   - Use `${{ secrets.GITHUB_TOKEN }}` which is automatically provided by GitHub Actions with read access to your repository.
+   - No manual configuration needed - GitHub Actions provides this token automatically.

 ## Publishing as a Reusable GitHub Action